University System of New Hampshire: Board of trustees

-The University System of New Hampshire is governed by a 29-member Board of Trustees comprising the Governor of the state, the President of the Senate, the Speaker of the House, ten members appointed by the Governor and Executive Council, seven alumni-elected members, two student-elected members, the Commissioner of Education, the Commissioner of Agriculture, the presidents of the University System's four colleges and universities, and the Chancellor.
+The University System of New Hampshire is governed by a 29-member board of trustees comprising the governor, the Senate president, the House speaker, ten members appointed by the governor and Executive Council, seven alumni-elected members, two student-elected members, the education commissioner, the agriculture commissioner, the presidents of the university system's four colleges and universities, and the chancellor.
 The chancellor is the chief executive officer of the university system.